Skip to content

 DOSHIC QUALITIES OF BUTTERNUT SQUASH

-In Ayurveda methodology, fall and winter are considered to be vata dosha season.
+In Ayurveda methodology, fall and winter are considered to be vata season.
 During this time of year, vata dosha can easily go out of balance due to the colder temperatures settling into the natural world.
 To counteract the cold, Ayurveda recommends incorporating plenty of root vegetables and winter squash into the diet.
 The heavy, warming, moist and soft qualities found in vegetables like sweet potatoes, carrots, yams, acorn, and butternut squash help counteract the light, cold, dry and hard qualities of the air and ether elements that make up vata dosha.

 If you suffer from dry skin year-round or experience dryness in the fall and winter, it is because vata dosha is increased within your body.
 An increase in vata can result in things like dry skin and hair, constipation, gas, anxiety, and worry.
 Enjoying Ayurvedic vegetable recipes like this butternut squash soup will help you maintain your balance of vata dosha.
 Butternut squash is rich in vitamin C which helps build collagen production and supports the structure of the skin.
 Vitamin A is also found in butternut squash and it is necessary for sebum production.
 The ability to produce sebum is essential to maintain hydrated, supple skin.